 Do men get adult acne too?

-Yes, adult acne in men is common and often linked to testosterone levels, shaving irritation, and oily skin.
-Men may experience more persistent breakouts on the back, chest, and face.
+Yes.
+Adult acne in men is common and often linked to testosterone levels, shaving irritation, and oily skin, frequently appearing on the back, chest, and face.